alexlovelltroy/fingers.cx/_posts/2014-02-20-dont-delegate-happiness.md

 # headerstyle: yoda
 tags: thoughts
 date: 2014-02-20
-title: Don't delegate your happiness
+title: You can't delegate your happiness
 ---
 > When surrounded by unhappy people, it's hard to remain focused on the things that thrill you in life.
 Don't let it stop you.

-In an organization of any reasonable size, there's going to be some managers that inspire and some that don't.
-When you're dealing with a dud, that doesn't give you an excuse to be unhappy.

-Tomorrow is a new day that you can approach with joy and hope.
-There are only two ways out of a bad  situation: find your own joy, or find the door.

-It's good to remember that as a manager too.
-You may not think you're a dud.
-And, you may not think you're a dud.
-But if your team is voting with their feet, you need to figure out how to turn it around.
-Your team members are responsible for their own happiness.
-Bad management practices mean that they'll find it elsewhere.
+Happiness within organizations works both ways.
+Managers aren't responsible for the happiness of their teams.
+But, unhappy people are less productive and if they continue to be unhappy, they're likely to vote with their feet.
+At the same time, when dealing with a dud of a manager, workers don't get to blame them.
+It's the worker, not the manager that approaches the day with dread.
+It's the worker, not the manager who brings stress home at night.

+When you're unhappy, deal with it.
+Face the situation and find a path to happiness.
+As a manager, you can't walk that path for your team members, but it is your responsibility to clear paths for them.